Guides

 Step 4: Setting the Scrolling Speed

 The scrolling speed of your teleprompter should match your natural speaking pace.
-If the text moves too quickly, you might rush and stumble over your words.
-If it's too slow, you may find yourself waiting awkwardly.
-Here's how to find that perfect balance:
+If the text moves too quickly, you might rush and trip over your words.
+If it’s too slow, you may end up pausing awkwardly between sentences.
+The key is to find a rhythm that feels natural and keeps your tone consistent throughout your delivery.

-• Start with a Baseline: Begin with a moderate speed setting and adjust from there.
+• Start with a Baseline: Begin with a moderate scroll speed, then adjust as you practice.

-• Adjust as Needed: Most teleprompter apps allow for easy speed adjustments.
-Use your practice runs to find the ideal setting that matches your natural cadence.
+• Adjust as Needed: Most teleprompter apps let you tweak scroll speed easily.
+Use your practice runs to find the most comfortable pacing.

 Step 5: Practicing With Your Teleprompter